-These gorgeous focals combine beautifully with amaranth, millet, and other grains and grasses, as well as rudbeckias (see my post on Grasses, Grains, and Pods).
-Be sure to mix some dark-flowered varieties to set off this predominantly green-and-yellow palette.
+These gorgeous focals combine beautifully with amaranth, millet, and other grains and grasses, as well as rudbeckias (see my post on Grasses, Grains, & Pods).
+Be sure to mix in some dark-flowered varieties to set off this predominantly green-and-yellow palette.

-One of the most unique sunflowers we’ve grown, ‘Frilly’ (pictured above, left), is loaded with glowing spiky petals that surround dark fuzzy centers that are ringed by a delicate fringe.
+One of the most unique branching varieties we’ve grown, ‘Frilly’ (pictured above, left), is loaded with glowing spiky petals that surround dark fuzzy centers ringed by a delicate fringe.
 The effect is truly spectacular, and the coloring reminds us of a busy hive of honeybees.

 ‘ProCut Gold’ (pictured above, left) is a delightful addition to the cutting garden, featuring light green centers ringed by glowing gold petals.
-The cheerful blooms mix well with pastels and are perfect for early to midsummer bouquets.
-We grow more than 10,000 of these each year at the farm for market bouquets.
-With strong, tall stems, this uniform beauty and the entire ‘ProCut’ series is bred for commercial cut flower production.
+The cheerful blooms mix well with pastels and are perfect for early- to midsummer bouquets.
+We used to grow more than 10,000 of these each year at the farm for market bouquets.
+With strong, tall stems, this uniform single-stemmed beauty and the entire ProCut series are bred for commercial cut flower production.

-The glowing golden semi-double petals of ‘Greenburst’ (above right) surround a fluffy green center, making for the most beautiful and cheerful display.
-This extremely productive and free-flowering beauty is a customer favorite and a must-grow.
+The glowing golden semi-double petals of ‘Greenburst’ (pictured above, right) surround a fluffy green center, making for the most beautiful and cheerful display.
+This extremely productive branching variety is a customer favorite and a must-grow.
 Flowering just 2 months from seeding, this cutie can be succession-sown from early spring through midsummer for flowers from early summer through late autumn.
 We grow loads of this variety every year.

-One of the fastest flowering varieties, ‘Ruby Eclipse’ (above right) is an attractive branching sunflower that’s as productive as it is beautiful.
-Blooms are a mix of bicolor flowers in shades of cream, dusty rose, and ruby-red.
-Super easy to grow, with one planting producing for 3 weeks.
+One of the fastest-flowering varieties, ‘Ruby Eclipse’ (pictured above, right) is an attractive branching sunflower that’s as productive as it is beautiful.
+Blooms are a mix of bicolor flowers in shades of cream, dusty rose, and ruby red.
+This variety is super easy to grow, and one planting can produce flowers for 3 to 4 weeks.
 Side branches are the perfect size for bouquets.

-Two exciting new additions to the ‘ProCut’ line produce ivory-petaled flowers: ‘White Lite’ (pictured above, left) with honey mustard centers, and ‘White Nite’ (pictured above, right) with chocolaty-brown centers.
+Two additions to the ProCut line produce ivory-petaled flowers: ‘White Lite’ (pictured above, left) with honey-mustard centers and ‘White Nite’ (pictured above, right) with chocolaty-brown centers.
 Both are single-stemmed varieties.